So, you’ve got your debt under control, and you want to know what’s next? That’s great because investing is where real wealth is built.

 It makes no sense to keep extra money in a savings account as you will earn next to nothing.
 We can debate this all day, but the pros outweigh the cons.

-What is a low to medium risk investment?
+What is a low to medium-risk investment?
 A series of diversified index funds that consist of companies across the world and a certain amount of bonds to reduce your risk even further.

-I don’t want to go into it too much as we’ve already said so much on it, but if you want to hear it on our podcast, we talked about it in Episode #77.
+I don’t want to go into it too much as we’ve already said so much about it, but if you want to hear it on our podcast, we talked about it in Episode #77.
 If you want to read about it, check out our Betterment Review.

 All Hail Vanguard